mathigatti/midi2voice/README.md

     It's used to convert midi to musicxml
 - curl
     It's used to make request to sinsy.jp
-- python 2.7 and libraries (Some might be built-in libraries)
+- python 2.7 and libraries
 	- subprocess
 	- datetime
 	- urllib